Today, we will answer the question – when is hacking illegal and legal?

 - Using auto-updates to keep your apps and programs regularly updated

-- Using your phone charger or electrical outlet connector to charge your phones when you’re in public places.
+- Use a phone charger or electrical outlet connector to charge your phones publicly.

 - Not jailbreaking or rooting your iOS and Android devices.